froala/wysiwyg-editor/Readme.md

 ## Licensing

-The editor can be used for free only for personal and non-profit projects under the [CC NC-ND license](http://creativecommons.org/licenses/by-nc-nd/4.0/).
+The editor can be used for free only for educational and non-profit projects under the [CC NC-ND license](http://creativecommons.org/licenses/by-nc-nd/4.0/).
 For commercial applications you have to purchase one of the following licenses according to your needs.
-You can find more about that on our website on the [pricing plan page](http://editor.froala.com/download).
+You can find more about that on our website on the [pricing plan page](http://froala.com/wysiwyg-editor/download).

 1. Single Website - $49
 * Developer - $79